 In 2017 I qualified as a sports massage therapist – see the massage tab for more information about the relaxation and remedial massages I offer.

 My general style of yoga teaching is Hatha yoga in that there is asana, pranayama and meditation.
 However, I don’t hold with rigid conformity and believe each person is the best teacher for themselves in terms of understanding their own body, particularly when it comes to the ‘shapes’ or postures.
 The ethos of my classes is to seek the unity of the breath, the mind, the body, and your ‘self’.
 And to do so with as much ease and comfort as possible.

-For both my yoga and massage I have an holistic approach, taking into account what’s going on in the body, mind, the emotions, conscious and sub-conscious issues etc. I am exploring and learning more about the bio-pscyho-social model of understanding our health and wellbeing, particularly pain and stress, and believe this can inform us on a personal level, and as a teacher/therapist.
+For both my yoga and massage I have an holistic approach, taking into account what’s going on in the body, mind, the emotions, conscious and sub-conscious issues etc. My last 5+ years have been more informed about the bio-pscyho-social model of understanding our health and wellbeing, particularly pain and stress, and I believe this can really help us on a personal level, and as a teacher/therapist.

 In terms of my yoga practice, my background is in Hatha yoga and all its sub variants.
 For 10 years I practised Ashtanga yoga with Richard Adamo.
 I regularly attend yoga workshops and retreats with a variety of different teachers and backgrounds and currently am most influenced by Jivamukti yoga and also Peter Blackaby‘s approach.
 Even though that may seem quite diverse, I like the freedom both give, in their different ways.